CHIENMINGCHEN314653001/-Introduction-to-Scientific-Computing/Midtern_Project/report.md

   $$\max_{z_i \in Z} \frac{|f(z_i) - r(z_i)|}{|f(z_i)|}$$

    decreases rapidly with $m$, reaching machine precision ($$\sim 10^{-16}$$).
-* Pole-capturing ability: The convergence speed far exceeds that of any polynomial approximation, indicating that AAA successfully places poles near those of $\tan(\pi z / 2)$.
+* Pole-capturing ability: The convergence speed far exceeds that of any polynomial approximation, indicating that AAA successfully places poles near those of $$tan(\pi z / 2).$$

 #### Experimental Visualization

-## Experimental Visualization

 To better illustrate the behavior and performance of the AAA algorithm, the following figures visualize the approximation of